LMBernardo/parse-server-job-scheduler/README.md

 # Disclaimer
 Please read the [**LICENSE**](./LICENSE).

-This library is **UNTESTED** and is **NOT** guaranteed to work well, or at all.
+This library is **NOT** fully tested and is **NOT** guaranteed to work well, or at all.
 I am not responsible for anything resulting from the use, or misuse, of this library.

 Github [issues](https://github.com/LMBernardo/parse-server-job-scheduler/issues/new) and [pull requests](https://github.com/LMBernardo/parse-server-job-scheduler/pulls) are welcome.

-Please email any questions or concerns to the author of this package.
+Please email any questions or concerns to the author of this package, or open a [discussion](https://github.com/LMBernardo/parse-server-job-scheduler/discussions).